Scalable Casino Platform Architecture: A Practical Guide

 5) Risk / fraud signals

-For fraud detection in iGaming platforms, avoid heavy checks inside the gameplay request path.
-Instead, stream gameplay and payment events into a rules engine, score risk near real time, and trigger actions like extra verification, limits, or manual review.
-Log decisions for audits and keep them explainable
+Do not run heavy fraud checks inside gameplay requests.
+Stream gameplay and payment events into a rules engine, score risk near real time, and log decisions for audits.

 6) Back office services